The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 Offers Telehealth

-Dominic Fee is a Neurologist in Milwaukee, Wisconsin.
+Dominic Fee is a Neurologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Fee is rated as a Distinguished provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Spinal Muscular Atrophy (SMA).
+He is also highly rated in 52 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Spinal Muscular Atrophy (SMA).

 Advanced in Potassium-Aggravated Myotonia